Skip to content

 1. Westinghouse iGen2800DFc — $549

-Best for RV camping, emergency backup, and anyone who wants propane as a long-duration fuel option
+Best overall choice for RV camping, emergency backup, and anyone who wants dual-fuel flexibility with quiet operation

 Pros: